Tuatara-VFX/TFlow/README.md

-TFlow is a motion vector generator that helps increase the utility and quality of your flipbooks.
+TFlow is a motion vectors generator that helps increase the utility and quality of your flipbooks.
 With provided shader examples it adapts to many rendering pipelines.

 ![](https://i.imgur.com/G0HDxbH.gif)

 # How does it work?

-1. Use our baking tool to generate motion vectors for your flipbook
+1. Use our baking tool to generate motion vectors for your flipbook.
-2. Use the motion vectors texture and the flipbook at runtime to get Optical Flow blending
+2. Use the motion vectors texture and the flipbook at runtime to get optical flow blending.

 # Get TFlow